-Education and training, to most people would seem to be interchangeable words as this is the impression most of the institutes are giving to students by substituting training for education.
+Although Education and training appear to be interchangeable words to most people, there is a clear difference between the two words.
+This impression that education and training are interchangeable is created by most of the institutes that substitute training for education.
 However, there is a vast difference between education and training which you will realize after reading this article.

 There is no denying the importance of training, and without training, education would be incomplete as is easily demonstrated with the practical’s that we carry out in chemistry labs after learning the concepts in the classes.
 Both are integral to any education system though there are some courses that demand more of practical training than formal education.

 Another difference is that training has to come after education.
 If you do not know about the basic nature of chemicals through education, you can never conduct practicals in the chemistry lab.
 Can you?

 There are some professions where training is more important than education such as plumbing, carpentry, weaving, accounting, marketing and even computer programming where skills can be easily learnt through practical training rather than through formal education.

 What is the Difference Between Education and Training?

 Education: Education aims at creating a permanent behavioral change in the individual through imparting knowledge.

 Training: Training is focused upon gaining a particular skill.

 Education: Education is a formal system of learning that is long.